Return to Top

 Advertisement for the Atlantic Coast Mail train in the San Francisco Bulletin, June 27, 1911

-In the passenger department Lomax was just as active in promoting the beauties and opportunities for sport in the "Grand Canyon of the Feather"; the luxury of the electrically lighted and fanned six-car Atlantic Coast Mail.
+In the Passenger Department Lomax was just as active in promoting the beauties and opportunities for sport in the "Grand Canyon of the Feather"; the luxury of the electrically lighted and fanned six-car Atlantic Coast Mail.
 On - toes solicitation garnered special movements for organizations ranging from the Bartenders Union to the International Purity Congress.
 A Votes-for-Women Special paused at all stations for observation platform speeches by the Suffragettes in the manner later adopted by presidential candidates.

 But as the earnest efforts of both traffic branches fell far short of profitable operation the Rio Grande became increasingly concerned at the growing deficits.
 In 1911 it was forced to suspend dividends on its preferred stock in order to meet the interest coupons on the WP first mortgage bonds.
 By 1914 it was trying to get the terms of the mortgage altered so as to eliminate this crushing burden.
 Meeting with no success, its directors decided to default on the coupons due March 1, 1915.
 As a result Western Pacific was forced into receivership.